Convergence of discrete Aubry-Mather model in the continuous limit: Introduction

-The main problem in the Frenkel-Kontorova model is to understand the set of configurations that minimize the total energy $\sum_{n\in\mathbb{Z}} E_P(x_n,x_{n+1})$ in a precise sense.
-Chou and Griffiths \cite{Griffiths'86} highlighted first the importance of the two following quantities: $\bar E(P)$, the effective energy of the system (or the ground energy in Gibbs theory), and $u(x)$, the effective potential which is a continuous periodic function that calibrates the interaction energy.
-They showed that $(\bar{E}(P),u)$ can be seen as unknowns of a {\it discrete additive eigenvalue problem}.
-We call {\it discrete backward Lax-Oleinik equation}, the equation
+The main problem in the Frenkel-Kontorova model is to understand the set of configurations that minimize the total interaction $\sum_{n\in\mathbb{Z}} E(x_n,x_{n+1})$ in a precise sense.
+Chou and Griffiths \cite{Griffiths'86} highlighted first the importance of the two following quantities: $\bar E$, the effective interaction of the system (or the ground-state energy in Gibbs theory), $u(x)$, the effective potential which is a continuous periodic function that calibrates the interaction energy.
+They showed that $(\bar{E},u)$ can be seen as two unknowns of a discrete additive eigenvalue equation, now called, {\it discrete (backward) Lax-Oleinik equation},